airbender117/VHDLxEmbeddedSystem/gcd/readMe.md

-## Write VHDL code for custom single purpose processor that calculates the Greatest Common Divisor(GCD) of two numbers as Finite State Machine.(2076 regular , 2073 ,2071,2069 regular)
+## Write VHDL code for custom single purpose processor that calculates the Greatest Common Divisor(GCD) of two numbers as Finite State Machine.

-# GCD (Greatest Common Divisor)
+# Greatest Common Divisor

 This repository contains VHDL code for a GCD (Greatest Common Divisor) calculator (`GCD`) and its corresponding testbench (`tb_gcd`).